 The first phase of our research has been to classify the underwater sounds humpback whales produce (Fournet et al 2015) and document the social and environmental context of the calls .
 This provides insight into the function of each sound, which may include pod formation, dispersal, aggression and/or cooperative hunting.

-The next step is to play the sounds back to whales with an underwater speaker to see if this elicits and an approach or other predicted behaviors.
+The next step is to play the sounds back to whales with an underwater speaker to see if this elicits an approach or other predicted behaviors.

 The final step is to compare our findings with humpback researchers on other global breeding and feeding areas.
 This helps determine which calls are universally prevalent and most likely linked with essential behaviors such as birthing, nursing, mate selection, finding food and avoiding predators.

-By understanding the function of their calls, perhaps we can lure or dissuade whales away from dangerous situations such as oil spills, seismic exploration or defense training.
+By understanding the function of their calls, perhaps we can lure or dissuade whales away from dangerous situations such as oil spills, seismic exploration or military defense training.